wenet-e2e/wespeaker/runtime/server/x86_gpu/README.md

 ```
 Then you may find `198` is the actual number of frames for audio of 2 seconds long.

 That's it！We build an engine that can accept 2.02 to 30.02 seconds long audio.
-If your application will only accept fixed audio segments, we suggest you to set the `minShapes`, `optShapes` and `maxShapes` to the same shape.
+If your application can accept fixed audio segments, we suggest you to set the `minShapes`, `optShapes` and `maxShapes` to the same shape.

 Now edit the config file under `model_repo/speaker_model/config.pbtxt` and replace `default_model_filename:xxx` with the name of your engine (e.g., `b1_b128_s3000_fp16.trt`) and put the engine under `model_repo/speaker_model/1/`.

 And if you use other model settings or different model from ours (resnet34), for example, ecapa model, the embedding dim of which is 192, therefore, you should edit the `model_repo/speaker_model/config.pbtxt` and `model_repo/speaker/config.pbtxt` and set embedding dim to 192.

 ## Step 2.
 Build server and start server